 The crew members are seated in shock mitigation seats housed in the air-conditioned command and control bridge located amidships.
 The bridge also has armoured glass and ballistic protection features to protect the crew from bullet firings.

-Two hot-bunking sleeping berths and a galley are provided aboard the vessel.
+Two hot-bunking sleeping berths and a galley are provided on board the vessel.
 The aft deck can be configured for various roles based on the customer requirement.

-The navigational requirements of the MN Centurion fast patrol boat are served by onboard GPS and the chirp radar.
-The automatic identification system (AIS) installed in the vessel enables it to track the vessels in its vicinity.
+The navigational requirements of the MN Centurion fast patrol boat are served by on-board GPS and the chirp radar.
+The automatic identification system (AIS) installed on the vessel enables it to track the vessels in its vicinity.

 The boat is integrated with a stabilised electro-optical and infrared (EO/IR) gimbal to provide surveillance and situational awareness.

 The vessel is also equipped with a single very high-frequency (VHF) radio and single-sideband modulation (SSB) radio to provide reliable communication between the ship and operators.